Here's How Your Trade The Kroger Co. (KR) Aggressively Right Now

 KR’s Market Performance

-KR stocks went down by -3.49% for the week, with a monthly drop of -7.17% and a quarterly performance of -9.18%, while its annual performance rate touched 31.07%.
-The volatility ratio for the week stands at 2.31% while the volatility levels for the past 30 days are set at 2.91% for The Kroger Co..
-The simple moving average for the period of the last 20 days is -1.99% for KR stocks with a simple moving average of 5.78% for the last 200 days.
+KR stocks went down by -9.57% for the week, with a monthly drop of -3.55% and a quarterly performance of -17.23%, while its annual performance rate touched 19.23%.
+The volatility ratio for the week stands at 4.26% while the volatility levels for the past 30 days are set at 3.18% for The Kroger Co.
+The simple moving average for the period of the last 20 days is -9.65% for KR stocks with a simple moving average of -3.09% for the last 200 days.

 Analysts’ Opinion of KR